arenaxr/arena-py/docs/events.md

 ## Events

 ### Get Event type
-Can be one of either :  "mousedown", "mouseup", "mouseenter", "mouseleave"
+Can be one of either :  "mousedown", "mouseup", "mouseenter", "mouseleave", "camera-override", "look-at"
 ```python
 # evt = Event(...)
 evt.type